PLSysSec/rlbox-book/src/chapters/rlbox-install.md

 # Build and install RLBox

-First you should clone the repo:
+First you should clone the RLBox repo:

 ```bash
 git clone git@github.com:PLSysSec/rlbox.git
 ```
-And enter the rlbox directory.
+And enter the root directory.

 ```bash
 cd rlbox